 Cash and Cash Equivalents and Debt Securities at FVOCI.
 Credit risk from balances with banks and financial institutions is managed by the Group's treasury department in accordance with the Group's policy.
 Investments of surplus funds are made only with approved counterparties and within credit limits assigned to each counterparty.
 The Group invests only on quoted debt securities with very low credit risk.
 The Group's debt instruments at FVOCI comprised solely of quoted bonds that are have a minimum BBB- credit rating by S&P Global Ratings and, therefore, are considered to be low credit risk investments.
-The Group recognized recoveries of (provision for) expected credit losses on its debt instruments at FVOCI amounting to P5.23 million and P6.96 million in 2020 and 2019, respectively (Note 11).
+The Group recognized recoveries of (provision for) expected credit losses on its debt instruments at FVOCI amounting to nil and \$\text{P6.96}\$ million for the nine months ended September 30, 2021 and 2020, respectively (Note 11).